GreenPeas: Unlocking adaptive quantum error correction with just-in-time decoding hypergraphs: Introduction

 \section{Introduction}

-The theoretical potential of quantum computing promises to revolutionise fields ranging from cryptography~\cite{shor_polynomial-time_1997} to material science~\cite{lloyd_universal_1996} and drug discovery~\cite{aspuru-guzik_simulated_2005}.
-However, realising these applications in practice requires error rates between $10^{-6}$ and $10^{-12}$ to support the millions to trillions of operations involved~\cite{cain_shors_2026}.
+The theoretical potential of quantum computing promises to revolutionise fields such as cryptography~\cite{shor_polynomial-time_1997}, material science~\cite{lloyd_universal_1996} and drug discovery~\cite{aspuru-guzik_simulated_2005}.
+However, realising these applications in practice requires error rates as low as $10^{-12}$ to support the trillions of operations involved~\cite{cain_shors_2026}.
 Current devices remain far from this regime, with fidelities of "three nines" ($99.9\%$) considered state-of-the-art~\cite{google_quantum_ai_and_collaborators_quantum_2025}.
-This three-to-nine order-of-magnitude gap necessitates robust quantum error correction (QEC) to bridge the divide between noisy physical and reliable logical qubits.
+This three-to-nine order-of-magnitude gap necessitates robust quantum error correction to bridge the divide between noisy physical and reliable logical qubits.

-In general, a QEC system consists of two core components: (a) a quantum code that redundantly encodes logical information into a highly entangled state of physical qubits, and (b) a classical decoder that identifies errors by processing syndromes extracted from the code via specialised quantum circuits.
-These decoders typically operate under one of two paradigms: phenomenological, which uses a simplified model of data qubit and measurement errors, or circuit-level, which employs a complex hypergraph to capture all error mechanisms in the syndrome measurement (SM) circuit.
+In general, a quantum error correction system consists of two core components: (a)~a quantum code that encodes many noisy physical qubits into one or more reliable logical qubits, and (b)~a classical decoder that infers logical errors by processing syndromes extracted from the code via syndrome measurement (SM) circuits.
+These decoders typically operate under one of two paradigms: phenomenological, which uses a simplified model of data qubit and measurement errors, or circuit-level, which employs a more complex hypergraph to capture all error mechanisms in the SM circuit.

-While circuit-level decoders offer significantly higher accuracy than their phenomenological counterparts, the compilation from an SM circuit to a decoding hypergraph is a computationally intensive process.
-Even with state-of-the-art tools like Stim~\cite{gidney_stim_2021}, this translation can take tens to hundreds of milliseconds for circuits with hundreds of physical qubits.
-Given that current hardware SM cycles operate on microsecond~\cite{google_quantum_ai_and_collaborators_quantum_2025} to millisecond~\cite{bluvstein_logical_2024} timescales, these tools are therefore limited to ahead-of-time (AOT) workflows.
+While circuit-level decoders offer higher accuracy than their phenomenological counterparts, mapping an SM circuit under circuit-level noise onto a decoding hypergraph incurs a substantially higher computational overhead.
+Even with state-of-the-art tools like Stim~\cite{gidney_stim_2021}, this translation takes up to ten milliseconds per SM cycle, making it ill-suited for online compilation, even on "slow clock" architectures with cycle times around 1 millisecond.
+This latency also inflates simulation times, rendering high-confidence fidelity estimation impractical for such online use cases~\cite{berthusen_adaptive_2025}.